mark-watson/SwiftAI-book/manuscript/intro.md

 We will use the [Swift Package Manager](https://swift.org/package-manager/).
 You should pause reading now and install the Swift Package Manager if you have not already done so.

-We will use [https://vapor.codes web framework](https://vapor.codes) as an example for building a library locally from source code.
+We occasionally use [https://vapor.codes web framework](https://vapor.codes) library (although not in this book).
+We use this 3rd party library as an example for building a library locally from source code.
 Start by cloning the git repository [https://github.com/vapor/vapor](https://github.com/vapor/vapor).
 Then:

 {linenos=off}
 ~~~~~~~~